cabradna/LLM-Planning-Recommendation-System/docs/development_notes.md

 These commands will cause linter errors when viewed as a Python script but are valid when executing in a notebook environment.

-## Fault Tolerance

-One of the key features of the notebook is its comprehensive error handling:

-1. Each major component is wrapped in try-except blocks
-2. Fallback mechanisms are provided for missing dependencies or failed operations
-3. Simulated data is generated if real data is unavailable
-4. Mock implementations of classes are provided if imports fail

-This ensures the notebook can run in various environments, providing an educational demonstration even if some components are unavailable.

 ## Output and Visualization

 The notebook generates the following outputs: